feliciaszhang/DIVVIE/README.md

 ## Features
 - Can be used for party of 2 to 10
-- Split the bill, tip, and tax equally between all parties, or split each food items such as appetizers
+- Enter and split each shared food items such as appetizers, or split the bill, tip, and tax equally between all parties
 - Tip and tax are calculated fairly and adjusted based on each person's total dinner amount
 - Enter each person's name for more ease and customization